openstack-archive/oslo-incubator/README.rst

 To run tests in the current environment:

-  sudo pip install -r tools/pip-requires nosetests
+  sudo pip install -r requirements.txt nosetests